 |Individual||$300,000/5 years imprisonment||$150,000||$50,000|

 |Person/officer of a person conducting business or undertaking||$600,000/5 years imprisonment||$300,000||$100,000|

-Section 34 of the Work Health and Safety Act 2011 contains a number of exceptions to the offences in certain circumstances.
-These exceptions encompass volunteers and unincorporated associations.
+Section 34 of the Work Health and Safety Act 2011 contains a number of exceptions to the offences in certain circumstances, which relate to volunteers and unincorporated associations.